fstephany/hello-pharo/README.md

 It will also create an nginx configuration file for your project (see `ansible/templates/nginx-site.conf` for details).

+## Local Directory Structure

+HelloPharo expects a strict directoy structure for your project.
+This section explains it.
+Notice that `pharo.changes`, `pharo.image` and `PharoV30.sources` *must* be in the `.gitignore` file.

+    ├── LICENSE
+    ├── PharoV30.sources
+    ├── README.md
+    ├── ansible
+    │   ├── deploy.yml
+    │   ├── hosts.ini
+    │   ├── server-setup.yml
+    │   ├── templates
+    │   │   └── nginx-site.conf
+    │   └── vars.yml
+    ├── app
+    ├── config
+    │   ├── development.json
+    │   └── production.json
+    ├── install.st
+    ├── pharo.changes
+    ├── pharo.image
+    ├── public
+    │   ├── 404.html
+    │   ├── 500.html
+    │   └── assets
+    │       └── pharo-logo.png
+    ├── src
+    │   └── # Your Pharo/Filetree code
+    └── start.st

+### `install.st` and `start.st`

+The `install.st` script will be used to build the image containing your application.
+You should load your code and all its dependencies in here.
+The default `install.st` file shows you how it is done for the super simple example we provide. **Don't forget to save & quit the image at the end of this script**.

+### `app`

+This bash script is one of the central piece of HelloPharo.
+It can install/start/stop a project.
+Most useful commands:

+   $ ./app install
+   $ ./app start
+   $ ./app stop

+Read its comment for more information.

+### `ansible/` directory

+This directory contains all the server administration code.
+You should update the `vars.yml` and `hosts.ini` to match your setup.
+Please read the *Server Directory Structure* for more details.

+### `public/` directoy

+Put all your static file that should be rendered by the webserver here.
+Note that items in `public/assets` will be gzipped before being served.
+It's a good place for your CSS/Javascripts files.

+### `config/` directory

+Place here your environment files.
+Usually named `production.json`, `staging.json` and `development.json` these files contain the configuration of your app for each environment.
+Use the [DeployUtils](http://smalltalkhub.com/#!/~TaMere/DeployUtils) smalltalk package to use them within your image.

+Environment files are the right place to put the database connection information (username, port, host, password) or external API Key you use (transactional email provider for example).

+## Server Directory Structure

+TODO: show the the directory hierarchy on the server.

 ## Troubleshooting

 * If the git repo containing your code is private, don't forget to generate a